vizchamz/node-websocket/README.md

-# websocket
+# node-websocket
- This project contains a server to client websocket.
+This project contains a server-to-client WebSocket.